rsksmart/btc-transaction-solidity-helper/Readme.md

 **Some future enhancements to the library includes:**
 * Transaction Input Parsing: The ability to extract and analyze transaction input data to receive a raw tx and return an array of structs with the tx inputs.
 * Transaction Creation: Utilities to facilitate the creation of raw Bitcoin transactions within smart contracts.

+## Contribution Guidelines
+* Please refer to the Rootstock Contribution Guidelines for more information on how to contribute to this project.

+## License:
+MIT License - Copyright (c) 2023 Rootstock